 Allied armies have driven a massive hole in the German lines.
 But the enemy is regrouping.
 Major Malcolm MacPhail of the Canadian Corps is an intelligence officer, a veteran of countless battles and too outspoken for his own good.
 Now he’s worried.
 Every Fritz on the Western Front seems headed their way, bent on preventing the breakthrough that might just end the war.

 As the attack resumes and friends start to fall, Malcolm fears his own luck may finally be running out.
 It doesn’t help that he’s somehow stomped on another general’s toes.
 So when captured German booty goes mysteriously missing, and the nephew of an old nemesis appears with searching questions for him, the dangers at headquarters suddenly rival those of the battlefield.

 The Great War is entering a pivotal and deadly new phase.
 For Malcolm, even victory may not be enough…

-AVAILABLE to pre-order in trade paperback and e-book formats
+Now AVAILABLE in trade paperback and e-book formats

 BOOK 1 of the Malcolm MacPhail WW1 series

 Captain Malcolm MacPhail of the Canadian Corps has been in the trenches for longer than he cares to remember.
 He’s just landed a new job on the intelligence staff, but if he thinks staying alive is going to become any easier, he’s sorely mistaken.

 The rain is pelting down, the shells are flying and the dreaded battle for Passchendaele looms.
 Malcolm reckons matters can still get worse.
 Which proves to be an accurate assessment, especially as his unruly tongue has a habit of making enemies all on its own.

 The Allies are fighting desperately to swing the tide of war, and Malcolm’s future hangs in the balance, so keeping his head down is simply not an option…